 Why: A freakshake in all but name, this beautiful mess of Oreo cookies, chocolate ice cream and chocolate sauce is worthy of Willy Wonka.
 It’s billed as a ‘sharing dessert’ but how you’d go about splitting it is a mystery.
 All right, it’s not a mystery, we just think it looks too good to share.
 For those who prefer non-chocolate desserts, there’s also a sticky toffee sharer, packed with banana and cereal milk ice cream, sticky toffee pudding chunks, and drizzled with sticky toffee sauce; and a summer berry Eton Mess sharing dessert bursting with mixed berries and crushed meringue.

-Where: Bread Street Kitchen, Heddon Street Kitchen, The Narrow, London House, York & Albany and the Maze Grills.
+Where: Bread Street Kitchen, Heddon Street Kitchen, The Narrow, York & Albany.

 How much? £12